-3 Paths to Welcoming the Lord Jesus’ Return
+The 3 Principles for Welcoming the Lord Jesus’ Return

 1. Don’t Rely on Notions and Imaginings, Have a God-fearing Heart

 In the Bible, it is recorded, “For My thoughts are not your thoughts, neither are your ways My ways, said Jehovah.
 For as the heavens are higher than the earth, so are My ways higher than your ways, and My thoughts than your thoughts” (Isaiah 55:8–9).
-God’s words say, “We should all know that people, who are of the flesh, have all been corrupted by Satan.
-It is their nature to oppose God, and they are not on a parity with God, much less can they offer counsel for the work of God.
-How God guides man is the work of.
-Man should submit, and should not hold such and such a view, for man is but dust” (“Only He Who Experiences the Work of God Truly Believes in God”).
+God’s words say, “We should all know that man, who is of the flesh, has been corrupted by Satan.
+Mankind’s very nature is to oppose God.
+Mankind cannot be on par with God, much less can mankind hope to advise the work of God.
+As for how God guides man, this is the work of.
+It is fitting that man should submit, without professing this or that view, for man is but dust” (Preface to ).
 God is the Lord of creation, and His work and words reveal His authority, power, wondrousness, and wisdom.
-Whether or not God’s deeds are in line with our notions and whether we can understand them, as He is the Creator, we should all seek, accept, and submit with a God-fearing heart.
+Whether or not God’s deeds are in line with our notions and whether we can understand them, as creations, we should all seek, accept, and submit with a God-fearing heart.
 This is the kind of reason that we as humans should possess.
 If we are arrogant, relying on our own notions and imaginings to delimit God’s work, if we always hold on to many of our own ideas regarding the Lord’s return, demanding that God do this or that, we will be prone to doing things that oppose God.
 Just like when the Lord Jesus came to work—the Pharisees entirely lacked hearts of reverence for God, so they didn’t engage in seeking regarding His work.
-They well knew that the words the Lord Jesus uttered possessed authority and power, but they still haughtily took their own notions and imaginings as the truth, believing that when God came His name would be Messiah, and He would be born into an aristocratic line to be the King of the Jews.
+They well knew that the words the Lord Jesus uttered possessed authority and power, but they still haughtily took their own notions and imaginings as the truth, believing that when God came, His name would be Messiah, and He would be born into an aristocratic line to be the King of the Jews.
 But when God came, His name was Jesus and He was born into an average family.
-He didn’t act as their king, either, so the Pharisees passed judgment, thinking that the Lord Jesus wasn’t the Messiah and He wasn’t God.
-And based on what they imagined, the Pharisees believed that when the Messiah came, He would first enlighten them and reveal Himself to them, and that He would work from within the temple.
-They didn’t think He would be working and preaching among such lowly people as harlots, publicans, and fishermen; they believed He would continue guiding them to keep the laws of the Old Testament.
+He didn’t act as their king, either, so the Pharisees passed judgment, saying that the Lord Jesus wasn’t the Messiah and that He wasn’t God.
+And based on what they imagined, the Pharisees believed that when the Messiah came, He would first enlighten them and reveal Himself to them, and that He would work within the temple.
+They didn’t think He would be working and preaching among such lowly people as publicans, and fishermen; they believed He would continue guiding them to keep the laws of the Old Testament.
 But in the Lord Jesus’ work, He came out from the temple and frequently sat down to break bread with sinners.
 He preached and worked among the common people, He worked on the Sabbath, He allowed His disciples to pluck and eat grain on the Sabbath day, and He required that His followers keep to the teachings of the new age, and so on.
-But the Pharisees arrogantly, stubbornly clung to their own notions and imaginings, resisting, condemning, judging, and blaspheming the Lord Jesus with all their might.
+When faced with the fact that the Lord Jesus’ work didn’t accord with human notions, the Pharisees did not humbly seek, but instead arrogantly, stubbornly clung to their own notions and imaginings, resisting, condemning, judging, and blaspheming the Lord Jesus with all their might.
 Ultimately, they colluded with the Roman government to crucify Him; this seriously offended God’s disposition and they suffered God’s righteous punishment.
 The failure of the Pharisees clearly shows us that relying on our own notions and imaginings in our approach to God’s words and work makes us likely to resist God and offend His disposition.
 This leads to being rejected and punished by God.
 So, in welcoming the coming of the Lord, we absolutely cannot delimit or judge God’s coming based on our own notions and imaginings.
 Instead, we must let go of those things, maintain a heart of reverence for God, and seek the truth with an open mind based on the Lord’s words.
 This is the only way we’ll be able to welcome the return of the Lord.
 Just as the Lord Jesus said: “Blessed are the poor in spirit: for theirs is the kingdom of heaven. … Blessed are they which do hunger and thirst after righteousness: for they shall be filled” (Matthew 5:3, 6).

 2. Actively Seek and Investigate the True Way

 The Lord Jesus said, “And at midnight there was a cry made, Behold, the bridegroom comes; go you out to meet him” (Matthew 25:6).
 This verse shows that the Lord Jesus requires us to be wise virgins; as long as someone cries out that the Bridegroom has come, that is, in the last days if someone is preaching that the Lord has returned, we should actively seek and investigate it.
 We must focus on hearing the voice of God.
 This is the only way we’ll be able to welcome the Lord and be raptured up before His throne.
 However, some brothers and sisters have disregarded this important requirement of the Lord.
-They just listen to what the pastors and elders have to say, and believe that as long as they hold fast to the name of the Lord, pray and read the Bible frequently, and diligently do the work of the Lord, when He comes they’ll be able to welcome Him—they won’t need to go out to seek and investigate.
-There are even some pastors and elders who tell brothers and sisters that we are in the last days, so there are more and more false Christs and antichrists, so they shouldn’t listen to, watch, or come into contact with anyone at all who spreads news of the Lord’s return.
+They just listen to what the pastors and elders have to say, and believe that as long as they hold fast to the name of the Lord, pray and read the Bible frequently, and diligently do the work of the Lord, when He comes, they’ll be able to welcome Him—they won’t need to go out to seek and investigate.
+There are even some pastors and elders who tell brothers and sisters that now is the last days and there are more and more false Christs and antichrists, so they shouldn’t listen, see, or come into contact with anyone at all who spreads news of the Lord’s return.
 They say that’s the only way they won’t be deceived.
 I see that compared to the Lord Jesus’ requirement of us, our way of thinking is not in line with the truth or with the Lord’s will.
 In that crucial time when the Lord comes, if we hear someone testify that the Lord Jesus has returned but we continue to passively wait instead of proactively seeking and investigating, how could we welcome the Lord?
 If we just shut the true Christ out because we’re afraid of being misled by false Christs, isn’t that just cutting off our nose to spite our face?
 Wouldn’t we then be very likely to miss out on our chance to welcome the Lord’s coming?
 The Lord Jesus made us a promise: “Ask, and it shall be given you; seek, and you shall find; knock, and it shall be opened to you” (Matthew 7:7).
-And it says in the Bible: “So then faith comes by hearing, and hearing by the word of God” (Romans 10:17).
+And it says in the Bible: “So then faith comes by hearing, and hearing by the word of Christ” (Romans 10:17).
 We can see from this that only if we actively listen to sermons and focus on seeking and investigating will we be able to gain God’s guidance.
-Particularly when it comes to welcoming the Lord’s coming, we should sincerely pray to the Lord and when we hear news of His coming, actively seek; that way we will gain’s enlightenment and guidance, and welcome the return of the Lord.
+Particularly when it comes to welcoming the Lord’s coming, we should sincerely pray to the Lord and when we hear news of His coming, we should actively seek; that way we will gain the Holy Spirit’s enlightenment and guidance, and welcome the return of the Lord.
 Just like Peter in the Age of Grace, before he was called on by the Lord, he heard about the deeds of the Lord Jesus and longed to see Him who shared theof the kingdom of heaven.
-When he heard his brother Andrew say, “We have found the Messias” (John 1:41), Peter took the initiative to follow Andrew to go see the Lord Jesus, and through His work and words, determined the He was the Messiah.
+When he heard his brother Andrew say, “We have found the Messias” (John 1:41), Peter took the initiative to follow Andrew to go see the Lord Jesus, and through His work and words, determined that He was the Messiah.
 Ultimately, he gave up everything to follow the Lord Jesus and received His .
-This is why engaging in active seeking and investigation when we hear someone sharing news of the Lord Jesus’ return is critical.
+This is why it is very critical to engage in active seeking and investigation when we hear someone sharing news of the Lord Jesus’ return.

 3. Focus on Hearing God’s Voice

 The Lord Jesus clearly told us: “I have yet many things to say to you, but you cannot bear them now.
 However, when He, the Spirit of truth, is come, He will guide you into all truth: for He shall not speak of Himself; but whatever He shall hear, that shall He speak: and He will show you things to come” (John 16:12–13).
 “My sheep hear My voice” (John 10:27).
 This was also prophesied multiple times in Revelation chapters 2 and 3: “He that has an ear, let him hear what the Spirit says to the churches.”
 And in chapter 3, verse 20, it said: “Behold, I stand at the door, and knock: if any man hear My voice, and open the door, I will come in to him, and will sup with him, and he with Me.”
-We can determine from the Lord Jesus’ words and the prophecies in Revelation that when the Lord Jesus returns in the last days, He will utter more words to water and sustain us, telling us the truths we do not understand.
+We can determine from the Lord Jesus’ words and the prophecies in Revelation that when the Lordin the last days, He will utter more words to water and sustain us, telling us the truths we do not understand.
 When we hear the news of the Lord’s return and recognize the voice of God from His utterances, we can follow the footsteps of the Lord and attend the feast of the Lamb.
+Only God Himself can express the truth; apart from God, no great or famous person or those false Christs that pretend to be God can express the truth.
 This is why focusing on hearing the voice of God in order to welcome the return of the Lord Jesus is so important.